Colby04/In-Progress/README.md

 ```

 Notes
-- The virtual environment lives in `python.demo/.venv/` and is ignored by git.
+- The virtual environment lives in `python.demo` and is ignored by git.
 - You can safely delete and recreate it any time using the commands above.

 ### Run the Flask demo API (`demo.api.py`)